 Walter Koenig wasn’t happy with me.
 And who could blame him?
 He was calling from the set of Star Trek IV: The Voyage Home, a soundstage nestled on the Paramount Pictures lot in California.
 I was in my Starlog office in New York City (Park Avenue, 32nd Street).
 I had no idea why Koenig wanted to chat with me.
 After all, we had met once but extremely briefly at a Boston Starlog Festival convention engineered by Creation Entertainment a year earlier.
 He knew Starlog Publisher Kerry O’Quinn and our ex-columnist David (“The Trouble with Tribbles”) Gerrold, but me?
 As Starlog’s Editor, I was just a name on the magazine’s masthead.

 David McDonnell, "the maitre’d of the science fiction universe," has dished up coverage of pop culture for more than three decades.
-Beginning his professional career in 1975 with the weekly "Media Report" news column in he joinedin 1980.
-After 31 months as s Managing Editor (beginning in October 1982), he became that pioneering SF magazine’s longtime Editor (1985-2009).
-He also served as Editor of its sister publications Comics and At the same time, he edited numerous licensed movie one-shots (and James Bond filmsetc) and three ongoing official magazine series devoted to TV sagas ()He apparently still holds this galaxy’s record for editing more magazine pieces about in total than any other individual, human or alien.
+Beginning his professional career in 1975 with the weekly "Media Report" news column in The Comic Buyers’ Guide, he joined Jim Steranko’s Mediascene Prevue in 1980.
+After 31 months as Starlog’s Managing Editor (beginning in October 1982), he became that pioneering SF magazine’s longtime Editor (1985-2009).
+He also served as Editor of its sister publications Comics Scene, Fangoria and Fantasy Worlds.
+At the same time, he edited numerous licensed movie one-shots (Star Trek and James Bond films, Aliens, Willow, etc.) and three ongoing official magazine series devoted to Trek TV sagas (The Next Generation, Deep Space Nine, Voyager).
+He apparently still holds this galaxy’s record for editing more magazine pieces about Star Trek in total than any other individual, human or alien.